guokai8/scGSVA/README.md

 _scGSVA_ provides functions to generate annotation data which can be used in the analysis.

-_Fixed some issues since there was a bug due to the KEGG annotation changed these days
+_Fixed some issues since there was a bug due to the KEGG annotation changed these days._
 ## Installation
 ```
 library(devtools)